Geek-007/WRF-sh/README.md

 # WRF-sh
-Scripts for configuring libraries needed for WRF, tests and installs
+Scripts for configuring libraries needed for WRF tests and installations